-According to the “There is growing evidence that the pressure and anxiety associated with high-stakes testing is unhealthy for children–especially young children–and may undermine the development of positive social relationships and attitudes towards school and learning. … Parents, teachers, school nurses and psychologists, and child psychiatrists report that the stress of high-stakes testing is literally making children sick.”
+According to the Alliance for Childhood: “There is growing evidence that the pressure and anxiety associated with high-stakes testing is unhealthy for children–especially young children–and may undermine the development of positive social relationships and attitudes towards school and learning. … Parents, teachers, school nurses and psychologists, and child psychiatrists report that the stress of high-stakes testing is literally making children sick.”

 The paramount duty of a school board is to protect young children from this kind of systematic and permanent harm.
 The challenge faced by the school board is to find a way to comply with federal law while protecting children from harm to the maximum extent possible.
 The source of the problem is not federal law.
 It is that the Washington State Superintendent of Public Instruction has failed to comply with federal law by failing to provide the school district with an assessment system that is fair, reliable, valid and accurate.
 The good news is that the school district already has an assessment system that is fair, reliable, valid, accurate and nationally recognized in the form of teacher grades.
 In the final section of this report, we will describe a process for transitioning from the unfair and likely illegal SBAC assessment system to meeting federal assessment reporting requirements by using teacher grades instead of the SBAC test.